npopkostov/project-salus/README.md

 - **Role-Based Access Control**: Based on the user role (Admin or Member), different parts of the application are accessible.
 Admins have full access, while Members have restricted access.

-## **Database**

-- **MongoDB** is used for storing user information, events, and other critical data.
-The application utilizes **Mongoose** to interact with the MongoDB database, and it ensures data is validated and organized efficiently.

 ### **Backend**